blucas6/tkinter-image-viewer/README.md

 # tkinter-image-viewer
-Simple image viewer in tkinter
+Simple image viewer and caption creator in tkinter

+## How to Use
+Run the application once so that it creates folders for you Place pictures inside the respective folders (either SavedImages or Slideshow)